-The Superintendent of Schools District Compliance Officer is directed to develop and implement specific procedures on reporting, investigating and remedying allegations of racial harassment.
+The Superintendent of Schools Diversity Compliance Coordinator, in collaboration with the Superintendent and District Administrative Team, is directed to support the development and implementation of specific procedures on reporting, investigating, and remedying allegations of racial harassment.
 Such procedures are to be consistent with any applicable provisions contained in the district's policy manual, collective bargaining agreements, the tenure laws as well as other federal and state laws on racial harassment.
 Training programs shall be established for students and employees-to raise awareness of the issues surrounding racial harassment and to implement preventative measures to help reduce incidents of racial harassment.